Artwork of Hudson’s Bar & Grill

-Local artist Mike Olsen carved the dugout canoe from a cedar log using traditional methods of northwest coastal native americans.
+Local artist Mike Olsen carved the dugout canoe from a cedar log using traditional methods of Northwest coastal Native Americans.

 Salmon and Turkey

-Portland Artist hank Pander created this 21-foot long mural for Hudson’s.
+Portland Artist Henk Pander created this 21-foot long mural for Hudson’s.
 The oil painting, titled Salmon and Turkey, represents life on the Columbia River when the Hudson’s Bay Company was flourishing and its company headquarters, Fort Vancouver, was a bustling, diverse community.